O.S.S.D. with six Grade 12 U/M courses including Grade 12 U English and one Grade 11 U/M or Grade 12 U/M Mathematics or Science course.

 Additional Non-Academic Documentation Required:

-Students who are admitted to the School of Early Childhood Studies must present the School with the following additional 'Non-Academic Documentation' in order to be permitted to enrol in field education courses.
-Information about the following will be provided at the Program Orientation:
+Students who are admitted to the School of Early Childhood Studies must present the School with the following additional non-academic documentation.
+Information about the following, including submission deadlines, will be provided at the Program Orientation:

 - A valid Standard First Aid certificate including CPR for infants and children.
 Only standard first aid certification will be accepted.
 Emergency First Aid is NOT acceptable.
 The CPR certification must qualify the student to perform CPR on infants and children.
-First Aid and CPR certificates which clearly indicate that they meet these criteria are accepted from any provider approved by the Workplace Safety and Insurance Board of Ontario.
-Contact them by phone or visit their website for a list of approved training organizations.
 The documentation must include an expiration date and students must renew as required.

 - Upon admission to the program, students are advised that their conduct is governed by the Ontario College of Early Childhood Educators' Code of Ethics and Standards of Practice.
 Violation of the Code may lead to suspension from the program on grounds of professional unsuitability

-Concurrent Bachelor of Arts - Early Childhood Studies and Bachelor of Education (BEd) (Primary/Junior) with York University
+Collaborative Bachelor of Arts (BA) - Early Childhood Studies and Bachelor of Education (BEd) (Primary/Junior) with York University

 Degree Completion Program with George Brown College